eclipse-tractusx/tractusx-edc/docs/development/decision-records/2026-01-06_service_retrieval_from_did_document/README.md

 ## Decision

 We will implement an additional endpoint in the connector discovery endpoint family.
-The endpoint will, based on a DID retrieves the DID document, parses the service section for `DataService` entries, and retrieves for the detected connector endpoints the dsp version parameters.
-It returns a list of version parameter sets one for each found connector in the DID document.
+The endpoint will, based on a DID, extract the connector endpoints from a DID document and determine the right dsp version parameters for each found connector.
+These parameters are returned in a list.
 There will be a general support for other identifiers, using BPNLs as a second supported identifier type.

 ## Rationale